jasonacox/SentryPi/README.md

 ### Install Apache Web Server
 ![SentryPi Dashboard](/images/example-dashboard.png)

-The apache web server with PHP support will be used for a local network control panel.
+The Apache web server with PHP support will be used for a local network control panel.

 ```bash
 sudo apt-get install apache2 -y